jerdog/auth0-blog/_posts/2018-09-06-developing-a-real-time-collaborative-editor-with-nodejs-and-express.markdown

 ```

 ## What is Pusher?

-Pusher is a hosted service that makes it relatively easy to add real-time functionality to a web or mobile application, It provides kits/libraries that help to seamlessly build chat applications, real-time charts, etc...
-More information about Pusher and the features it provides can be found on the [Pusher website](www.pusher.com).
+Pusher is a hosted service that makes it very easy to add real-time functionality to a web or mobile application.
+This service provides libraries that help to seamlessly build chat applications, real-time charts, collaborative editors, etc. You can find more information about Pusher and the features it provides [on their website](https://www.pusher.com).

-In this article, we'll be using a library provided by Pusher called TextSync to build our application.
-Basically, TextSync provides the functionality that enables us work on a document in real-time with others, it will also handle authorization and a few other things we'll see as we build our application.
+In this article, you will use [a feature provided by Pusher called TextSync](https://docs.pusher.com/textsync) to build your application.
+Basically, TextSync provides the functionality that enables users work on a document in real-time with others, it will also handle authorization and a few other things you will see as you build your application.

 ## Scaffolding our Project
 First, let's create a directory for our application.
 Run the following command in your terminal :